REV UP – Register! Educate! Vote! Use your Power!

 2024 Election Calendar

-Visit the Secretary of State’s Upcoming Elections page for more information.
+Visit the Secretary of State’s Upcoming Elections page.

 Voters Can Apply for Accessible Electronic Vote by Mail

-- To access the Accessible Vote by Mail system, you must first submit a completed Accessible Vote by Mail Application online or download the application, then email/fax or print and mail to your local election office.
+Massachusetts voters who cannot independently cast a standard print ballot can now request accessible electronic voting accommodations.
+To access the Accessible Vote by Mail system, you must first submit a complete Accessible Vote by Mail Application online and send it to your local election official

 We all Have a Right to be Engaged